Sevyan Vainshtein: Family

 His father, Israel Vainshtein, had been a professor of philosophy at the Avia Institute in Moscow.
-During Stalin's rulership of the Soviet Union, in 1936 he was accused of spying for the Germans.
-After a two-year prison stay, he was shot to death, but was completely rehabilitated posthumously.
-Sevyan’s mother was from Riga; after her marriage in Russia she became a teacher of the German language.
+In 1936, during Stalin's leadership of the Soviet Union, he was accused of spying for the Germans.
+After a two-year prison stay, he was shot to death, but was rehabilitated posthumously.
+Sevyan's mother was from Riga; after her marriage in Russia she became a teacher of the German language.

 First expedition

-Sevyan Vainshtein had concluded his study of ethnology at the University of Moscow in 1950, while in 1947 he had been honored with a high university award for his religious-philosophical work about the Ishmaelites.
+Sevyan Vainshtein had concluded his study of ethnology at the University of Moscow in 1950, while in 1947 he had been honored with a High University Award for his religious-philosophical work about the Ishmaelites.

-During his studies, Vainshtein participated in an expedition into Siberia in 1948 to the river Podkamennaya Tunguska (Substone Tunguska), a 1,150 mile long tributary of the great Yenisei River, in order to visit the small Nordic Kets people with the aim to research their cultural roots as well as the circumstances of their life at the time.
-To him it became obvious that the Kets and their culture were threatened with extinction.
-Consequently he wrote a respective report to the Institute, stressing the Kets’ poor living conditions and suggesting federal aid.
+During his studies, Vainshtein participated in an expedition in Siberia in 1948 to the river Podkamennaya Tunguska (Substone Tunguska), a 1,150 mile long tributary of the great Yenisei River, to visit and research the small Nordic Kets peoples' cultural roots as well as the circumstances of their life.
+He found that the Kets' culture was threatened with extinction.
+Consequently, he wrote a respective report to the Institute, stressing the Kets’ poor living conditions and suggesting federal aid.

-This report was considered to discredit Russia's ethnic politics, and he was expelled from the Young Communist League (Comsomol) and from the Institute.
-But Vainshtein, with his firmness to defending peoples’ rights, then wrote a letter to Vyacheslav Molotov, and some time later it was decided to check the facts in Vainshtein’s report by sending a new expedition to the Kets, which proved that his initial report was correct and that this people badly needed help, which then was in fact provided.
-Vainshtein was restored in the Institute and became one of the prominent students.
+This report was considered to discredit Russia's ethnic politics, and he was expelled from the Young Communist League (Comsomol) and from the institute.
+But Vainshtein, with his firmness to defending peoples’ rights, wrote a letter to Vyacheslav Molotov, and some time later it was decided to check the facts in Vainshtein's report by sending a new expedition to the Kets, which proved that his initial report was correct and that this people badly needed help, which was then provided.
+Vainshtein was admitted back to the institute and became a prominent student.

 Second expedition

-He was also encouraged to undertake a second expedition in 1949, during which Vainshtein could also establish that the Kets consisted of two tribes, whose northern branch were likely those whose ancestors had migrated across the land bridge of the then-dry Bering Strait into America some 12,000 years ago.
+Vainshtein also decided to undertake a second expedition in 1949, when he established that the Kets consisted of two tribes, whose northern branch were likely those whose ancestors had migrated across the land bridge of the then-dry Bering Strait into America some 12,000 years ago.
 The Kets’ southern tribe was said to have settled in southern Siberia near the headwaters of the Yenisei.
-Having obtained his university degree in 1950, he proposed researching the origins of the southern Kets, and after this was agreed upon in the same year, he had reached the territory of what today is Tuva, another region of Siberia which ethnologically and archaeologically represented an almost complete unknown area (terra incognita) on the Soviet Union’s map.
+Having obtained his university degree in 1950, he proposed researching the origins of the southern Kets, and after this was agreed upon in the same year, he had reached the territory of what today is Tuva, another region of Siberia which ethnologically and archaeologically represented an almost complete unknown area (terra incognita) on the Soviet Union's map.